 Implementation of the basic income experiment

-Because of the nature of the experiment, Finnish citizens will not all be paid a basic income.
-The study population will consist of 2,000 persons selected at random in December 2016.
+Because of the nature of the experiment, all Finnish citizens were not paid a basic income.
+The study population consisted of 2,000 persons selected at random in December 2016.